top of page

 Artist's depiction of MOL in orbit (NRO)

-On June 10, 1969, a just under six years after its conception, the Manned Orbiting Laboratory Program was cancelled.
+On June 10, 1969, just under six years after its conception, the Manned Orbiting Laboratory Program was cancelled.
 NASA was a little more than a month away from landing men on the moon and MOL was still three years away from its first scheduled manned flight.
 Though it had support within Congress, its cost and risk were too high.
 CIA head Richard Helms did not support the program because he feared the death of a MOL astronaut might ground further launches and jeopardize the entire satellite reconnaissance program.
 Additionally, the Vietnam War was still going on and Congress was already making cuts to NASA’s budget.
 It was determined that unmanned spy satellites, such as the Hexagon, could do just as well or even better than MOL.

 But what about the would-be astronauts?
 NASA accepted applications from those still with the MOL program who were interested in flying for them instead.
 Since the astronaut office was quite full, the agency decided to take only those who were under the age of thirty-five since it would be at least a decade before any of them made it into space.
 Seven were accepted and became NASA’s seventh class of astronauts, the MOL Seven.
 These men were Bo Bobko, Bob Crippen, Gordon Fullerton, Hank Hartsfield, Bob Overmyer, Donald Peterson, and Dick Truly.
 It would be twelve years before any of the MOL Seven flew in space, and the first to do so was Bob Crippen when he served as pilot of the first Space Shuttle Mission in 1981.
 Dick Truly flew as the pilot of the second Space Shuttle mission and even served as NASA Administrator from 1989 to 1992.
 Bo Bobko commanded the first flight of Space Shuttle Atlantis in 1985.
 The remaining eight MOL pilots all went on to have successful careers in the military or as NASA research pilots.
 MOL would be the Air Force’s final attempt at sending its own men into space.